Introduction

 Common Mistakes Drivers Make

-- Parking opposite a narrow driveway where turning access is blocked.
+- Parking opposite a narrow driveway and forgetting the turning angle still matters.

 Typical Fine Amount